PisterLab/BotNet/README.md

 ## Running BotNet and Experiments
 ​
 #### Configurations
-Experiment configurations are currently spread across two configuration files. conf/swarmsim.yaml corresponds to settings and configurations for the dynamics simulation module. conf/6tisch.json stores the settings and configurations for the networking simulator.
-Networking configurations stored in 6tisch.json are also passed to the dynamics side of simulation upon initialization, however configurations from swarmsim.yaml are not passed to networking module.
+Experiment configurations are currently spread across two configuration files.
+`conf/swarmsim.yaml` corresponds to settings and configurations for the dynamics simulation module.
+`conf/6tisch.json` stores the settings and configurations for the networking simulator.
+Networking configurations stored in `6tisch.json` are also passed to the dynamics side of simulation upon initialization, however configurations from `swarmsim.yaml are` not passed to networking module (note: _this is not currently needed, but can be done if we need the dynamics to influence the network_).
 The motivation for this is to allow the dynamics side to take advantage of 6tisch's native support for iterating over combinations of parameters.

 ##### 6tisch.json
-6tisch.json details all of the settings for the 6tisch simulator.
-It is additionally easy to add new configurations.
-All you have to do is add a field to the json and at runtime that field will be loaded as an attribute of the simengine's settings object.
+`6tisch.json` details all of the settings for the 6tisch simulator.
+It is additionally easy to add new configurations. ll you have to do is add a field to the json and at runtime that field will be loaded as an attribute of the simengine's settings object.
 The settings portion of 6tisch.json has two portions: combinations and regular.
 When simulating without visualizations the simulator will iterate over all combinations of parameters stored in the `combination` section of the settings json.
 For example if the combinations JSON is
 ```
 "combination": {